 All teaching faculty participate in the process of student evaluation of courses.
 Prior to the conclusion of each semester, students are administered evaluation forms electronically which may be completed in or outside of class prior to the release of grades.
 Faculty may not review evaluation results until the semester is over and grades have been submitted to the registrar.
-Both the departmental peer committee and the chair should review the student evaluations as part of the faculty evaluation process.
+Both the departmental peer review committee and the chair should review the student evaluations as part of the faculty evaluation process.

-Evaluation of Tenure-Track Faculty by the Departmental Peer Committee and Chair
+2.5 Evaluation of Tenure-Track Faculty by the Departmental Peer Committee and Chair

-All faculty on tenure-track should be evaluated as part of the reappointment process.
-To facilitate this review, these faculty members may be asked to complete a personal history form detailing all professional, academic, and service activities.
-This form should be provided to the departmental peer committee.
-The peer committee will forward the personal history form to the chair, along with its written recommendation based on evaluation of the faculty member's performance.
+All faculty on tenure-track are evaluated as part of the reappointment process, and must submit review materials in the academic year prior to reappointment.
+To facilitate this review, these faculty members may be asked to complete a personal history form and dossier detailing all professional, academic, and service activities.
+The peer committee will forward the personal history form to the Chair, along with its written recommendation based on evaluation of the faculty member's performance.

 After reviewing the peer committee recommendation, the chair evaluates the faculty member.
 The evaluation should address the faculty member's teaching effectiveness, creative and scholarly work, professional activity, and service to the Institute and the community.
-The chair should meet with the faculty member for a discussion of the evaluation.
-Both the peer committee and chair evaluations will become part of the file, with copies provided to the dean and the faculty member.
-Should the faculty member disagree with the evaluation, they may make a written response, which will become a part of the file and which will be forwarded to the appropriate dean.
+The Chair should meet with the faculty member for a discussion of the evaluation.
+Both the peer committee and Chair evaluations will become part of the file, with copies provided to the Dean and the faculty member.
+Should the faculty member disagree with the evaluation, they may make a written response, which will become a part of the file and which will be forwarded to the appropriate Dean or supervisor.